-In my recent article, I discussed 6 mindsets you have to overcome when trying to lose weight, and keep it off, in your sixties.
+In a past article, I discussed six mindsets you have to overcome when trying to lose weight, and keep it off, in your 60s.

-The comments by women in the Sixty and Me community showed a great interest in the vision, goal and action pointers.
+The comments by women in the Sixty and Me community showed a great interest in the vision, goal, and action pointers.
 However, they were particularly interested in the very specific actions that could be taken.

 I survived Flashdance fashion and Jane Fonda high-rise leotards, and endured a stress fracture from many months of high-impact cardio on unforgiving, cement gym floors.
 In short, I’ve been an eyewitness to trends, cults, and rises and falls of everything fitness…

 Who among us hasn’t reached for a fatty bowl of ice cream or a double chocolate brownie when feeling anxious?
 We all know how good either of these can make us feel.
 Those initial feelings of pure pleasure, the cool creaminess of the ice cream on your tongue…